The Extensive Use by the Nazis

 you won't find any stars of David mingled among their crosses.

-On my visit to our National Cemetery in Normandy, on 07/28/2016, I checked this out for myself and found the cluster of 5 such stars below:
+On my visit to our National Cemetery in Normandy, on 07/28/2016, I checked this out for myself and found quite a few such stars, including the cluster of 5 or more below:

 This is just one of the many unique,|